 Where seniority hours are equal, seniority will be determined by the date on the employee's hire letter.
-If the date on the hire letter is the same, seniority will be determined by chance.
+If the date on the hire letter is the same, seniority will be determined by the date and time of the employee's interview.